House tees up final vote for $1.7 trillion spending bill

 “How can we send an additional $47 BILLION to Ukraine for security while terrorists, drugs, and criminals flood our southern border?” tweeted Rep. Matt Rosendale, R-Mont.

 “$100 billion to Ukraine.
-Let’s put that in perspective,” tweeted Rep. Thomas Massie, R-Ky., including past rounds of aid in his count.
+Let’s put that in perspective,” tweeted Rep. Thomas Massie, R-Ky., who included past rounds of aid in his count.
 “That’s more than $200 million this year from each Congressional district.
 What could your congressman have done for your district with $200 million?”

 McCarthy has warned that Republicans would not write a “blank check” for Ukraine in the next Congress.
 Senate Majority Leader Chuck Schumer said after Thursday’s vote he’s having trouble understanding the concerns.

 “I’m just befuddled by some of these right-wing Republicans who don’t want to help Ukraine,” Schumer said.
-“It’s always been, the more hard right who were, the more anti-Soviet you were, but all of a sudden, they’re pro.
+“It’s always been, the more hard right you were, the more anti-Soviet you were, but all of a sudden, they’re pro.
 I hope it’s not a residue of Trump.”

 The Senate passed the funding package Thursday by a vote of 68-29 but it takes time for the Senate clerk’s office to review the bill and include amendments that were added that day.
 As a result, the bill could end up passing a half-empty House chamber.
 More than 220 lawmakers have the option to vote by proxy, and many raced to get out of town before risking canceled flights and spending Christmas in Washington.